Glendale Traumatic Brain Injury Attorneys

 - Sensitivity to light/sound

 Remember, it is always best to play it safe and seek medical attention if you have any reason to believe that you or someone else has suffered a brain injury.
 If you or your loved one has already been diagnosed with a TBI and you believe someone else is at fault, contact our Glendale brain injury attorneys as soon as possible to discuss your legal options.
+The costs of a TBI can be overwhelming.
+That means seeking compensation is always your best step forward.

 TBI cases are often very complex; simply diagnosing a brain injury can be a difficult and lengthy process.
 On top of this, the cost of medical treatment for a TBI—including CT/imaging scans, surgeries, medications, and more—can be exorbitant, easily exceeding millions of dollars over the course of the victim’s lifetime.
-Additionally, the victim will likely need to take at least some time off work to receive treatment and he or she may even be permanently unable to return to work.
+Additionally, the victim will likely need to take at least some time off work to receive treatment and may even be permanently unable to return to work.
 The loss of income can add increased stress on families already attempting to navigate the multitude of physical, emotional, and financial burdens that accompany a TBI.

 At Aghabegian & Associates, PC, we understand that the road to recovery can be long, difficult, and emotionally draining for everyone involved.
 Our attorneys are here to handle every aspect of your personal injury case so that you can focus on healing and moving forward with your life.
 We are aggressive and zealous advocates for our clients.